If you're looking for how to install NVIDIA drivers on Ubuntu easily, it's here. Simply follow the steps below one by one.

 3. Install ubuntu NVIDIA drivers

-It’s time o install the drivers, again it’s pretty straight forward, you can either use the command line or the Additional Drivers GUI tools.
+To install nvidia drivers on Ubuntu, you can either use the command line or the Additional Drivers GUI tools.

-Here I’ll be using the command line, as it allows to see what’s going behind the scene.
+Here we will be using the command line, as it allows to see what's going behind the scene.

 sudo apt-get install nvidia-378 nvidia-settings